santanupattanayak/santanupattanayak.github.io/_posts/2025-07-25-Stochastic-Gradient-Descent-Through-the-Lens-of-Robbins-Monro-Algorithm.md

 \end{align}
 $$

-* So we see here the update rule given by the Robbins Monro algorithm is nothing but the Stochastic Gradient Descent update rule.
+* Thus, we see Stochastic Grdient Descent is a practical application of Robbins-Monro stochastic approximation to modern optimization problems.